Abhay and Rani Bang: Tribal health

-Abhay and Rani Bang have worked with the tribal communities in the forest area of Gadchiroli district in Maharashtra since 1986.
+Abhay and Rani Bang have worked with the tribal communities in the forest area of the Gadchiroli district in Maharashtra since 1986.
 They identified malaria as the biggest health concern for this population.
-They sought to increase awareness around using insecticide-treated mosquito nets as a preventative measure alongside regular medical treatment among the local Adivasi.
+They sought to increase awareness by using insecticide-treated mosquito nets as a preventative measure alongside regular medical treatment among the local Adivasi.

 They also run a mobile medical unit in the 48 tribal villages in the Dhanora block of Gadchiroli district and a network of village volunteers trained in providing primary care in these villages.
 In July 2017, the Government of Maharashtra formed a task force to control the spread of malaria in the district of Gadchiroli.
-Abhay Bang was appointed as the head of this task force which comprises the nonprofit SEARCH, Tata Trusts, National Institute of Research and Tribal Health (NIRTH) and the Government of Maharashtra.
+Abhay Bang was appointed as the head of this task force which comprises the non-profit SEARCH, Tata Trusts, National Institute of Research and Tribal Health (NIRTH) and the Government of Maharashtra.

-Abhay Bang is currently chairing a 13-member expert committee set up by Union Health Ministry and the Ministry of Tribal Affairs, tasked with coming out with a nationwide status report on tribal health issues, along with suggesting possible policy formulations.
+Abhay Bang is currently chairing a 13-member expert committee set up by the Union Health Ministry and the Ministry of Tribal Affairs, tasked with creating a nationwide status report on tribal health issues, along with suggesting possible policy formulations.
 While the "old" problems of malaria, malnutrition, and mortality persist, Abhay Bang emphasizes "new" health issues among the Adivasi, partly caused by outside socio-cultural influences and market forces.
 Tribal women now list alcohol addiction and tobacco addiction among men as their biggest concern, with over 60 percent of adults in Gadchiroli consuming the latter daily.
 Combined with an increase in sodium consumption, hypertension rates have been increasing in these communities, according to Bang.